oday-shikh-orabi/Programming-Advices-Roadmap/README.md

 ## English Version

 Welcome to my personal repository!
-This is an archive of code I wrote during my programming journey.
+This repository is an archive of the code I personally wrote during my programming journey through the courses of Dr. **Mohammed Abu Hadhoud** on the [Programming Advices](https://www.bing.com/ck/a?!&&p=66d7c4404eb06449f127539d74fa3f40776106035ecde6fc5a0edc2523562e4dJmltdHM9MTc1ODI0MDAwMA&ptn=3&ver=2&hsh=4&fclid=376a36e8-cbe8-61e1-31d0-2531ca5260fd&psq=programinadvices&u=a1aHR0cHM6Ly9wcm9ncmFtbWluZ2FkdmljZXMuY29tLw) platform.

-I share this code for educational and personal use only.
+I share this code with others for educational and personal use only.
 You are welcome to use or modify it within that scope.

 ### 🎯 Purpose
 To document and organize the code I write while learning, making it easier to revisit and reflect on later.